worghet/P08___RAMM/README.md

 # P08___RAMM

+## what the heck is this??
-React App Made for Memorization (RAMM) is a card matching game for cs idiots
+this React App Made for Memorization (RAMM) is a card matching game for cs simpletons

+(yes RAMM is also a reference to RAMMSTEIN)

+## resources
+ill put more stuff here when i actually do stuff yknow